 One of the key goals in using DNA in our family history research is to find ancestors that we share with people in our DNA match list(s).
 We are working with people living today (or who have recently passed away) who have tested their DNA.
 We use our relationships with them to learn the identities of our common ancestors.

 We try to identify the most recent common ancestor(s) (MRCA) that connect us to a specific DNA match.
 The term “most recent” is used because we may have more than one ancestral line that shares grandparents.
 We are looking for the common ancestors that lived closest in time to today.
-The simple diagram above illustrates how I am connected to my 1st cousin, Kelly.
+The simple diagram above illustrates how I connect to my 1st cousin, Kelly.
 Our fathers are brothers, which makes our common ancestors our paternal grandparents.
 This concept can be applied to more distant cousins, with multiple generations between, say, two 3rd cousins that share 4th great-grandparents.

 DNAGedcom.com can help you sort through your DNA matches, the online family trees attached to your DNA matches, and the DNA segment data that you share with your matches.
 The tools can help you more thoroughly examine your DNA data, and help you identify your common ancestors.
 Your valuable time can be used more efficiently, and you can connect faster with living cousins who may help you learn more about previously unknown ancestors.